rsdoiel/antenna/archives/2025/writing_2025.14.md

 date: 2025-04-10, from: Locus Magazine

-<p>The US Naval Academy&#8217;s library has removed 381 books from its collection after Defense Secretary Pete Hegseth&#8217;s office ordered the school to remove works promoting diversity, equity and inclusion.</p>
+<p>The US Naval Academy&#8217;s library has removed 381 books from its collection after Defense Secretary Pete Hegseth&#8217;s office ordered the school to remove works promoting diversity, equity, and inclusion.</p>
 <p>The list largely consists of books that discuss race and gender.
 It includes several genre titles and authors, including <strong>A Psalm for the Wild-Built</strong> by Becky Chambers (Tordotcom), <strong>Sorrowland</strong> by Rivers Solomon (MCD), <strong>The Fire This Time: A New Generation Speaks </strong> <a href="https://locusmag.com/2025/04/381-books-removed-from-naval-academy-library/" class="read-more">...Read More </a></p>

 <br>